Sunday, 12 June 2016

 Having learned, or so we would have thought, the lessons taught from an experiment gone wrong resulting thus in the great "Dust Bowl", why then did Picher come about?

 Between the WW1 and WWII, 75% of all the bullets and artillery rounds fired came from the minerals of Picher's mines.
 Once again the land was squeezed for every cent that could be extracted from it, at a cost that matched the "Great Dust Bowl".
-The tragic byproduct of all these bullets and shells, besides the killing of their victims, was the death and destruction heaped upon the residence of Picher and it's surrounding areas.
-An unfathonable 34% of Picher's children suffered from lead poisoning due to this environmental disaster.
+The tragic byproduct of all these bullets and shells, besides the killing of their victims, was the death and destruction heaped upon the residence of Picher and its surrounding areas.

 Talk about a contradiction